List of organ compositions by Anton Bruckner: Selected discography

-A few "complete editions" of the organ works have been released on LP or CD.
-Even if one includes the "apocryphal" preludes WAB 127 and 128, the playing time only slightly exceeds half an hour: 33 minutes for Horn, 26 minutes for Schaller, who does not include these preludes.
-In addition to the five preludes WAB 127 and WAB 128 - all in E-flat major - there are other short organ works, that are assigned to Bruckner in obscure collections.
+A few "complete editions" of the organ works have been released.
+Even if one includes the "apocryphal" preludes WAB 127 and 128, the playing time only slightly exceeds half an hour: 33 minutes for Horn, 26 minutes for Schaller, who does not include these preludes.In addition to the seven preludes WAB 127 and WAB 128, there are other short organ works, that are assigned to Bruckner in obscure collections.
 Franz Haselböck has recorded some of them on harmonium - very interesting as a curiosity, but unfortunately they were not released on CD.
 With all the necessary critical restraint, a collection of such curiosities would be desired.